Bugging In vs Bugging Out: Have you Planned for Both Options?

 While sheltering in place is often the safest bet, there are some considerations that you need to keep in mind.

 - Neighbors may come knocking.
-During a SHTF situation, your not so prepared neighbors are going to be in panic mode.
-While most of these people might not pose an immediate threat, if things get bad enough those once nice neighbors will quickly become unpredictable.
+During a SHTF situation, you’re not so prepared neighbors are going to be in panic mode.
+While most of these people might not pose an immediate threat, if things get bad enough those once friendly neighbors will quickly become unpredictable.
 You must have a plan to deal with those that failed to prepare.

 You will not know what night shade, poison oak, and the whole variety of poisonous plants will do to you.